AAdvantage: Miles expiration

 When American first started their frequent-flyer program, miles credited to AAdvantage members’ accounts never expired.
-In 1989, American implemented an expiration policy where miles would expire if there wasn’t any account activity over a three-year period.
+In 1989, American implemented an expiration policy where miles would expire if there wasn't any account activity over a three-year period.
 In 2012, American revised their policy by lowering the required activity timeframe to 18 months.
 Miles that were not previously subject to expiration were given a 25% bonus before adopting the new 18-month expiration policy.

 In March 2022, American again revised their expiration policy by increasing the timeframe for required activity to 24 months.
 Miles in members' accounts who are under 21 years of age are exempt from the account activity requirement.
 Expired miles cannot be used for award travel.
 To reactivate previously earned miles, AAdvantage plan members can pay a fee ranging from $200–$600.
-Of the three main legacy carriers in the United States, American is the only one that continues to maintain an expiration policy; Delta and United both relinquished such policies in recent years.
+Of the three main legacy carriers in the United States, American is the only one that continues to maintain an expiration policy; Delta and United both relinquished such policies in 2011 and 2019, respectively.

+Miles redemption

+AAdvantage miles can be used to redeem for flights, upgrades, premium seat selections, club (lounge) memberships, rental cars, hotels, and others.

+When redeeming AAdvantage miles for flights operated by American Airlines, its regional brand American Eagle, and select airline partners, the miles needed are generally dynamically priced -- where the price of a ticket is determined by factors such as current demand level and the cash price of the ticket -- with a minimum "start at" price based on the region of travel and cabin class.

+Otherwise, when redeeming for flights operated by other partners, the miles are generally determined by a fixed "award chart" based on the region(s) of travel, cabin class, and season of flight.
+These awards are subject to the availability released by the operating airline.